 The conclusion that the proponents reached is that it is difficult to link responses in fish abundances to restoration activities and that further monitoring of the projects will not continue.
-While the decision to discontinue monitoring those particular projects may be reasonable, the conclusion that monitoring cannot detect the effects of restoration actions is problematic.
-Instead, the proponents might design a restoration program that directly targets specific limiting factors (rather than simply meandering channels and making more pools) and uses targeted methods and metrics for evaluating specific fish responses.
+While the decision to discontinue monitoring those particular projects may be reasonable, the conclusion that monitoring cannot detect the effects of restoration activity targets specific limiting factors (rather than simply meandering channels and making more pools) and uses targeted methods and metrics for evaluating specific fish responses.
 That is, the restoration activities should be based on an experimental framework that links limiting factors (e.g., rearing habitat) to particular actions (e.g., side channel reconnection) and specific fish responses (e.g., size and density of juveniles).
 It is expected that the work identified in this proposal addresses this limitation.